 Theon looked to Robb who stood next to his mother, Sansa who stood next to Robb.
 One day long ago he found himself wishing he could stand at Robb's side, the brother he'd known nearly half of his life.

 "Lord Stark," Theon heard and looked up to see the young man that had dismounted his horse first.
 He had dark hair, but eyes the color of of spring as he stepped forward, bowing curtly to Ned who waved him to his feet.
-"I am Rowan Magnar, second son and fourth-born to the noble house of Magnar."
+"I am Rowan Magnar, second son of the noble house of Magnar."

-Theon furrowed his brow as he boy continued talking, noticing how well spoken he seemed to be and not at all as rough around the edges as he would have hoped.
-Was this going to be his new housemate?
+Theon furrowed his brow as he boy continued talking, noticing how well spoken he seemed even if his accent was not so refined.
+Was this young man to be his new housemate?
 He would do well, Theon thought.
 He was handsome enough to attract only positive attention from the ladies, but the scowl upon his face was enough to show his disdain for the Lord that would be his master.

 Rowan walked over to the girl with the dark hair and stood next to her as she dismounted.
 Theon nearly laughed at the cad's unchivalrous behavior as he just stood and watched as she dismounted the beast on her own.
 She didn't take much time, she was rather quick on the contrary.
 She wore a simple gown, something plain made out of wool.
 She placed her hands in front of her, looking up at the other girl on the horse once before glancing back at the family.

-"And may I present my sister, Lady Fallon Magnar," the boy said though Theon didn't see a strong resemblance as they stepped closer.
+"And may I present my sister, Lady Fallon Magnar," the boy said though Theon didn't see too much resemblance as they stepped closer.

 She seemed uncomfortable as she tried her hand at curtsey and failed at a graceful execution.
 Instead she wobbled once, her cheeks flushed a pretty shade of pink and then stepped back at her brother's side.
 She was fair enough, he decided.
 She had no great beauty about her that would lead any of the Stark boys to stray.
 Theon found that her mouth was too small and her small frame too short for his liking.
 Perhaps if she smiled, he thought, but soon enough he discovered Fallon Magnar was not a lady who gave her smiles freely.

-"I am grateful to your hospitality," she replied, her voice carrying over the crowd.
+"I am grateful to your hospitality," she replied, her voice carrying over the crowd, her accent not quite as thick as her brother's.

 There was chill in the air as morning rose at Winterfell.
 The sun had yet to rise but slowly peaked out above the horizon, teasing the watchers of the night into delaying their journey still moments longer.
 The travelers from Skagos had wasted no time in preparing for their journey home.
 He had perhaps though they might push off their travels for a day or two due to the predicted storms that approached but Rowan insisted that they leave at first light.
 Storms were no an obstacle worth avoiding, the young man had replied.